Valla-Chan/Valla_Spore_CreaturePartUnlockAPI/README.md

-# Creature Part Unlocking API
+# Creature Part Unlock API

 This Spore mod allows users to unlock creature parts from custom categories in creature stage, and provides a framework for modders to enable this in their own mods.